-I decided to do a test run of my table setting for Independence Day.
+I decided to do a test run of my table setting for the Fourth of July.
 I thought I’d challenge myself by just gathering things from around the house to fit the theme instead of rushing out to buy more stuff.
 Sometimes I feel like I’m drowning in belongings, even while being grateful for the excess.
 It seems like one good way to celebrate my gratitude would be to actually dust some of it off and USE it instead of letting it hide in the corners prettily accumulating cobwebs.

 Instead of struggling to fit one tablecloth around the center pole of my umbrella table, I decided to use two different scarves, one on each side.
 That’s right, I mixed stripes and plaid and I’m not ashamed.
 The large red metal stars were hanging in my bedroom.
 The black lantern, lighthouse oil lamp and blue star candle tin were found in various places around my deck.